Game (2016 film): Plot

-Akshay confesses everything to Sharat Chandra/Shakthivel and repeatedly requests him to save Bhoomi.
-Sharat Chandra/Shakthivel gets a call from Deva, who tells that they found a body, revealed to be Maya.
-Sharat Chandra/Shakthivel further confirms that there was no one called Bhoomi in the university and flat as mentioned by Akshay, and that Bhoomi was non-existent.
-Akshay tries to escape, tailed by Sharat Chandra/Shakthivel.
-Sharat Chandra/Shakthivel then reveals that the car accident in which Sharat Chandra/Shakthivel's wife had died was caused by a drunken Akshay and Maya.
-Although Sharat Chandra/Shakthivel's daughter Amritha repeatedly calls for help, Maya tells Akshay to leave them, due to which his wife dies.
+Akshay confesses everything to Sharat Chandra and repeatedly requests him to save Bhoomi.
+Sharat Chandragets a call from Deva, who tells that they found a body, revealed to be Maya.
+Sharat Chandra further confirms that there was no one called Bhoomi in the university and flat as mentioned by Akshay, and that Bhoomi was non-existent.
+Akshay tries to escape, tailed by Sharat Chandra.
+Sharat Chandra then reveals that the car accident in which Sharat Chandra's wife had died was caused by a drunken Akshay and Maya.
+Although Sharat Chandra's daughter Amritha repeatedly calls for help, Maya tells Akshay to leave them, due to which his wife dies.

 Amritha had been in a coma for two years and when she woke up, she remembers the car license plate, which she tells Ranjith, who tracks them down.
-It is revealed that Bhoomi is actually Amritha, and it was an elaborate plan orchestrated by Sharat Chandra/Shakthivel and Amritha due to which Maya was killed.
-Sharat Chandra/Shakthivel further reveals that the glass of wine Amritha had offered to Akshay before leaving contained BL-18 and it has been 8 hours since it entered his bloodstream.
-Akshay dies in a heart attack and Sharat Chandra/Shakthivel walks away from his dead body.
+It is revealed that Bhoomi is actually Amritha, and it was an elaborate plan orchestrated by Sharat Chandra and Amritha due to which Maya was killed.
+Sharat Chandra further reveals that the glass of wine Amritha had offered to Akshay before leaving contained BL-18 and it has been 8 hours since it entered his bloodstream.
+Akshay dies in a heart attack and Sharat Chandra walks away from his dead body.